-- Seals cutback glues, asbestos mastics, VCT, or painted surfaces
+- Seals cutback glues, asbestos mastics, VCT, paint, wood, sheetrock, concrete, tile, epoxy, and most other surfaces

-- Meets EPA safety guidelines to not dissolve, or disturb mastic
+- Meets EPA safety guidelines not to dissolve or disturb mastics

-- Can be coated with self leveling, patching and decorative cements
+- Can be coated with self-leveling, patching, or decorative cements

 - One coat primes surfaces for new epoxy or paints

-Winner: Hanley Woods Readers Choice award, Best Product!
+Winner of the Hanley Woods Readers Choice award for Best Product!